Copenhagen Fashion Week Announces Major Sustainability Action Plan

 “All industry players – including fashion weeks – must be accountable for their actions and willing to change the way business is done,” expressed Copenhagen Fashion Week CEO Cecilie Thorsmark in the press release.
 “Fashion weeks are a symbolic, cultural focal point of the fashion world, a platform where new visions, trends, and talents emerge.
 I, therefore, believe they hold tremendous potential to drive change and, if we dare to be bold, we can change how business is done.
 We can move from being a source of inspiration and a conversation starter to a facilitator of action.”

 We salute Copenhagen Fashion Week for holding itself and Danish brands accountable for their climate impact by creating actionable solutions.
-Hopefully, other fashion weeks and organizations will soon follow suit.
+Hopefully, other fashion weeks and organisations will soon follow suit.

 Related Content: